pivotal/blog/content/post/eyes-on-target.md

 image:
 ---

+{{< responsive-figure src="/images/eyes-on-target/Eyes_on_Target.jpg" alt="The mean time between fielding" class="center small" >}}

+**Sisu**
-**Sisu** - A Finnish term, meaning strength, perseverance and resilience.

->to commit oneself fully to a task and to bring that task to an end.
+> strength, perseverance and resilience to commit oneself fully to a task and to bring that task to an end.

-{{< responsive-figure src="/images/eyes-on-target/KPI.png" alt="The mean time between fielding" class="center" >}}

 At Pivotal, when we entered the national security space we made a conscious effort to translate the shared values of our company into those that were culturally aligned with this community.
 We did this with the stubborn intent to not sacrifice the speed at which we enable our customers to deliver innovation.

+{{< responsive-figure src="/images/eyes-on-target/Effective_vs_Efficient.jpg" alt="Translating The Difference" class="right small" >}}

 It required us to extensively collaborate with national security customers to define a new goal to align value and distill the non-value added work.
 This new primary goal was the development and implementation of a continuous fielding model.
 With a unified fielding platform strategy we are collectively working to overcome the delivery challenges of fielding to the last mile, out to the edge.

 In the national security space its not how fast can you get an idea into production but how fast can you deliver a compliant solution to a mission need.
 This requires all of the pieces to be accounted for including compliancy.
 It drives a single KPI, the mean time between fielding.
 This KPI measures our  ability to deliver the velocity needed to maintain the Effective Operational Agility necessary to maintain a continuous advantage over our adversaries.

 ## Factors impeding Goals

 There were several challenges impeding our ability to deliver on the promise of velocity.
 In order to reach the field, every application must pass through various organizations corresponding to delivery phases.
 Each delivery phase had their own lead, review, and report generation time.
 There was no cross-functional platform or capability development teams.
 There was a general lack of transparency of an application’s progress across these silos.

+{{< responsive-figure src="/images/eyes-on-target/Factors_Impeding_Goals.jpg" alt="No Smooth Parallel Flow" class="center small" >}}

 These resulted in complex high risk deployments per vertical that required high touch specialized skill sets.
 These high touch processes were due to a lack of a consistent governance model limiting the acquisition community’s ability to respond to changes in the threat without accepting significant security risks and potential system impacts.